 The picture below shows the results of combining an 830 to 830 resulting in a double power rail and an 830 to 730 resulting in a single power rail.

-With 830 tie-points, this size of breadboard is good for small to medium projects, but can be expanded as needed to support virtually any project.
+With 830 tie-points, this size of breadboard is good for small to medium projects, but can be expanded as needed to support virtually any size project.